 This type of behavior will attract more unwanted attention, stares, and even perhaps physical advances by Egyptian men, to blend in a little more and avoid disrespecting the culture.

 Be sure to keep your knees and shoulders covered .

-when visiting mosques bring a scarf to cover your hair and other religious places.
+when visiting mosques or churches, bring a scarf to cover your hair knees and shoulders.

-Do not forget always to remove shoes before entering any mosque.
+Do not forget always to remove yousr hoes before entering any mosque.

-If you’re visiting a mosque and do not have something to cover your shoulders, legs (from the knee down), and hair the staff will likely provide you with something to cover up.
+If you’re visiting a mosque and do not have anything to cover up will likely provide you with something to cover up.

 Bikinis and other swimwear are totally acceptable to wear while at the resorts on the Red Sea.

-Sleeveless shirts and tank tops and gym attire are not acceptable.
+Sleeveless shirts, tank tops and gym attire are not acceptable.